theodorusclarence/docs/pages/mac/bash-shortcuts.md

 ## Git Emergency

-Save your current changes and push it to a remote branch.
+Save your current changes and push them to a remote branch.

 [Code in GitHub](https://github.com/theodorusclarence/git-emergency/blob/main/git-emergency.sh)